 After exhausting the University's complaint process, current, former, and prospective students may initiate a complaint with Texas Higher Education Coordinating Board.
 More information about how to file a complaint with THECB can be found at www.thecb.state.tx.us.
-Complaints will be accepted by using the THECB online complaint portal.
+Complaints will be accepted by sending the required forms (found on the THECB website listed above) either by email to StudentComplaints@thecb.state.tx.us or by mail to: Texas Higher Education Coordinating Board, College Readiness and Success Division, P.O.
+Box 12788, Austin, Texas 78711-2788.